5-minute Quick Wins

 Key features

-Multiple entity types - Tag pipelines, runs, artifacts, models, and run templates
+• Multiple entity types - Tag pipelines, runs, artifacts, models, snapshots and deployments

 Common tag operations